 In Indiana, first responders—ambulance crews, firefighters, and emergency medical technicians—have strong protections from medical malpractice lawsuits.
-Being the first person on the scene of an accident or illness means making a number of decisions on the spot or without having all relevant information about an injury.
+Being the first person on the scene of an accident or illness means making a number of decisions on the spot and without having all relevant information about an injury.

 Emergency room doctors and nurses have a bit more leeway than non-ER doctors and nurses.
-Despite this, the medical malpractice laws remain the same: plaintiffs must be able to prove the existence of a doctor-patient relationship, that negligence took place during the course of their care, and that the patient suffered harm as a result of the negligence.
+Despite this, the medical malpractice laws remain the same: Plaintiffs must be able to prove the existence of a doctor-patient relationship, that negligence took place during the course of their care, and that they suffered harm as a result of the negligence.

 Good Samaritan laws protect medical professionals from being sued if they offer assistance at an emergency (within reason).
 A doctor cannot be judged by medical malpractice rules for intervening in an emergency situation outside of a medical facility.

-Hospitals are generally responsible for a medical staff person’s medical malpractice in the emergency room (as long as it’s within the scope of the physicians’ responsibilities).
+Hospitals are generally responsible for a medical staff person’s medical malpractice in the emergency room (as long as it’s within the scope of the physician’s responsibilities).

 Any hospitals that receive Medicare funding must follow the rules in the Emergency Medical Treatment and Active Labor Act, which means that even if the patient cannot pay, the ER can’t refuse treatment.
 The ER must provide a medical screening and stabilize the person’s condition.
 This act applies even in cases where patients are transferred to another ER or if the patient could have paid for medical services.